-At no extra cost, and at the site owner's permission, Web Platform Services team will enable Google Analytics for all Open Berkeley websites (the Web Platform Services team will request this information from the site owner during the site launch process).
+At no extra cost, and at the site owner's permission, Web Platform Services team will enable the Google Analytics service for all Open Berkeley websites (the Web Platform Services team will request this information from the site owner during the site launch process).

 Google Analytics reports provide insightful reporting data about your website.
 Specifically, Google Analytics will provide the following information:

 - Visitors Overview (number of visits to your site)